Guiwoo/nuber-eats-backend/README.md

   - #### Why Need OrderItem

     - When order created ?
 Finished on DishOption so don't need to care

     - While creating Order Entity don't need to care inverseWay

     - PickType fixed On Create-order.dto.ts ,add entity on app module

     - <b>Need to fix Bug "EverySingle Order need to pass DishInput ?
 Ridiculus"</b>

       - Don't use PickType, No need to get whole Dish need only Dish ID !
       - So create Coustom Object for InputType

+    - How Powerful of Json tpe don't need to make new resolver,doto,service,entity

 - ### Orders Subscription (Owner,Customer,Delivery)